 However, there may be emergencies where it might not be available.
-Therefore, one needs to know how to connect a generator to a home without a transfer switch.
+Therefore, one needs to know how to connect a generator such as the generators seen in this sportsman generators review to a home without a transfer switch.
 This should only be done in cases of emergency unless you are a trained electrician.
 Full caution needs to be exercised since it is a potential safety hazard.
 It can cause an indoor fire, damage the power lines, or even endanger the linemen working outside.

 Tools you need for how to connect a generator to a house without a transfer switch:

 There are a couple of items that you need to connect a portable generator to one's house without a transfer switch.